 Kinship Care Consultant

-Anne Thom is the Kinship Care Consultant for AFKA Scotland and Kinship Care Advice Service for Scotland.
+Anne Currie is the Kinship Care Consultant for AFKA Scotland and Kinship Care Advice Service for Scotland.
 Anne joined the team in Oct 2020 and has 15 years experience as a social worker and manager in fostering, adoption and kinship care; most recently managing a kinship care service in Renfrewshire Council.

 Anne is committed to the promise and is looking forward to her role in supporting the workforce by sharing good practice in kinship care through forums, consultations, meetings and training workshops with the aim of improving outcomes for kinship families.